Skip to Content

 Put Years of Experience on Your Side

-Riding a motorcycle brings excitement and adventure, but it also comes with significant risks on the road.
+At Coxwell & Associates, we know that riding a motorcycle brings excitement and adventure, but it also comes with significant risks on the road.
 The CDC estimates that between 2001 and 2008, more than 34,000 motorcyclists lost their lives, and an estimated 1,222,000 individuals received treatment for non-fatal motorcycle injuries.
-The highest injury and death rates affect those ages 20–24, followed by the 25–29-year-old group.
+The highest injury and death rates affect those ages 20 to 24, followed by the 25 to 29 year old group.
 According to the CDC, injury breakdown by primary body part includes:

 These statistics highlight the vulnerabilities that motorcyclists face on the road and underscore the need for comprehensive safety measures in the Jackson area.
 Riders should stay informed about the latest safety gear and technologies—such as anti-lock braking systems (ABS)—which can decrease crash risks.
 Regular safety courses and keeping up to date with Mississippi road safety laws help reduce hazards.
 As road dynamics change in Jackson and statewide, understanding these advancements supports both safety and legal compliance.